apiaryio/example-intersphinx-repo/README.md

 ## Repository Structure

-* `example-standalone-docs` contains minimal spinx documentation with glossary that defines a term
+* `example-standalone-docs` contains minimal Sphinx documentation with glossary that defines a term
 * `shared-invs` is a "dummy folder" that contains inventory artifacts.
 After build, `objects.inv` index file (required by intersphinx) is copied there (as `other-project.inv`)
 * `example-intersphinx-project` references a term defined in `example-standalone-docs`.
 Take a look at:
 	* [index.rst](example-intersphinx-project/source/index.rst) to discover how a term can be referenced